Ben Lee, Photographer & Artist

 Full Resume: Ben Lee Studio Linkedin

-Available to work in roles as a Photographer, Director of Photography, Director, and/or Producer.
+Experienced in cross-functional collaboration as Photographer, Director, Director of Photography, and/or Producer.

 Experience highlights: